drashland/website-v2/docs/sinco/v4.x/2_tutorials/4_element/5_upload_files.md

 - If `.files()` is called but the element does not have the `multiple` attribute, Sinco will throw an error.
-- If either are called and the element is not an `input`, Sinco will throw.
+- If either are called and the element is not an input element, Sinco will throw.
 - If either are called and the element is not of type `file`, Sinco will throw.

 In this tutorial, you will: